 Marriage of Canadians in the Philippines

-- Statement in lieu of certificate of non-impediment to marriage abroad
+- Affidavit in lieu of a Certificate of Legal Capacity to Contract Marriage

 - Additional Information